microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/userregistrationcount.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Provides the registration count and status for users in your tenant.
+Provide the registration count and status for users in your tenant.

 ## Properties